US flies nuclear-capable bombers in new show of force against North Korea - ExBulletin

 Since its June 15 launches of two short-range ballistic missiles, North Korea has conducted no further public weapons testing.
 But the deployment of US bombers could prompt him to throw weapons again in protest.

-Improving the regular visibility of US strategic assets on the Korean peninsula was part of the agreements reached between US President Joe Biden and South Korean President Yoon Suk Yeol at their summit in Washington in April.
-Biden said at the time that any North Korean nuclear attack on the United States or its allies would spell the end of any regime taking such a step.
+Improving the regular visibility of US strategic assets “on the Korean Peninsula was part of the agreements reached between US President Joe Biden and South Korean President Yoon Suk Yeol at their summit in Washington in April.
+Biden had told the era that any North Korean nuclear attack on the United States or its allies would bring about the end of any regime that took such a step.

 Since the start of 2022, North Korea has conducted more than 100 missile tests in an effort to expand its arsenal of nuclear-capable missiles targeting the continental United States and South Korea.
 The allies responded by expanding their military exercises.